 Oiling Your Knife

-Therefore, it is important to care for your knife in the same way you would care for any fine gun, machine tool, or vehicle.
+It is important to care for your knife in the same way you would care for any fine gun, machine tool, or vehicle.
+Carbon steel knives can rust and should be oiled regularly.

 Keep excessive moisture from tarnishing your blade by applying a light coat of oil any time the knife is not in use.
 It is best to store your knife outside its sheath if it is to be unused for extended periods, as the leather sheath can absorb moisture from the air.